 Grade A beans are plump, moist, and high-quality — they're best for recipes where you scrape and use the seeds directly (ice cream, crème brûlée).
 They work for extract too, but you're paying for moisture content and visual appeal that's wasted in extract-making.

 Grade B beans have lower moisture content and are specifically designed for extract-making.
-The vanilla compound (vanillin) concentration is similar to or higher than Grade A, and they cost meaningfully less.
+The vanilla compound (vanillin) concentration is similar to or higher than Grade A per gram of bean, and they cost meaningfully less.

 Recommendation: Use Grade B for extract, Grade A for everything else.